 Prevention

 Other than these, always wear breathable shoes or sandals, change your socks two times a day, allow your shoes to air before you wear them again, and never walk barefoot in public showers and pools.
-With these steps, you can prevent athlete’s foot from occurring, and lead a healthy, active life for long.
+With these steps, you can prevent an athlete’s foot from occurring, and lead a healthy, active life for a long.